 After a few minutes, I got two order cancelation emails.
 In these emails, I noticed that my order had been for a Swedish edition of the Surface 2.
 Having placed my order from the Norwegian store, I found this very odd.
 I went back to the Microsoft Store to explore the Surface 2 product pages.
 Exactly nowhere on the product pages, help pages, product specification, order confirmation emails, or anywhere else on the website does it say that I would get a Swedish edition.
 Worse, the expected delivery date of the Surface 2 had been moved back to the end of December.

 Starting to get annoyed with the situation, I headed over to Microsoft Store’s Xbox section.
 The Xbox One Day-One Edition had, of course, sold out.
 There was no alternative edition available in the store either.
 Many of the games and accessories had also sold out.

 Time to call support again.

 Setting things right

 I can only hope that Microsoft will notice the two lost sales (will all accessories included).
-It should prompt them to improve their store prior to future product launches.
+It should prompt them to improve their store before future product launches.

-I have decided to wait with getting a next-generation console; since it is now too late to pre-order the PlayStation 4 nor the Xbox One with delivery in 2013.
+I’ve decided to wait with getting a next-generation console; since it’s now too late to pre-order the PlayStation 4 nor the Xbox One with delivery in 2013.
 Norway will not be a priority market for early shipments from neither Sony nor Microsoft.

 However, I did find the Surface 2 on another reseller’s website.
-They had illustrations showing a Norwegian user-interface and keyboard.
+They’d illustrations showing a Norwegian user-interface and keyboard.
 Their expected delivery time is at the end of next week.
-I hope that they will keep what they promise and actually deliver.
-Before I ordered, I checked to make sure they would allow me to change payment method myself.
-In case that would ever became a problem again.
+I hope that they will keep what they promise and deliver.
+Before I ordered, I checked to make sure they would allow me to change the payment method myself.
+In case that would ever become a problem again.